 - (optional) Bonded Polyester Quilt Batting

-Step 1 - Trim your fabric to 6x6 inches.
+- Trim your fabric to 6×6 inches.

-Step 2.
-Lay fabric upside down, set tile upside down on top of it, right in the middle.
+- Lay fabric upside down, set tile upside down on top of it, right in the middle.
 There will be 1 inch of fabric overhang all around the tile.

-Step 4.
-Wrap the sides.
+- Wrap the sides.
 This is a two step process for a neat finish.

-Make a corner like you’re wrapping a present, then glue the edge down as shown in the photo below.
+- Make a corner like you’re wrapping a present, then glue the edge down as shown in the photo below.
 Gently hold down with your finger to adhere.

-Apply glue to entire edge of tile, including on top of the fabric corners you just did.
+- Apply glue to entire edge of tile, including on top of the fabric corners you just did.
 Flap fabric over and rub gently with your fingers to adhere.
 Repeat these two steps on the opposite side of tile.

-Step 6.
-Apply a generous amount of glue to one side of cork board, covering all of the edges and middle well.
+- Apply a generous amount of glue to one side of cork board, covering all of the edges and middle well.
 Apply to the bottom of the tile, covering each fabric edge.

-That's it!
-Pretty easy, right?!
-Now you’ve got a beautiful set of fabric coasters?to use in your home or gift to a friend.
+- Now you’ve got a beautiful set of fabric coasters to use in your home or gift to a friend.